mathieuHa/GEHackatonApp/Intel Dev Kit/README.md

 ## What is the challenge?

 Your mission is to address one of the problematics related to Electrification or Advanced Manufacturing challenges.
-To boost your project prototype you can add a concrete hardware part to your solution.
+To boost your project prototype you can add a connected hardware part to your solution.
 For instance you can build a heatpump simulator using the Kit to generate real-time temperature data and use it in your Predix cloud space.

 ## What is your team provided with?